michelegentili93/Partial_Correlation/ReadMe.txt

 ./Paper Analysis Notebook/ : 3 Notebook to generate the paper figures from the PCORR output in ./Data/GSE/, ./Data/LTRC/ and ./Data/Review_response/.

+./Gwas_hits/ Folder containing notebook and data to reproduce the simulation on the clustering probability of the COPD GWAS loci.